 How to Obtain an IRS Power of Attorney

 Taxpayers seeking to appoint a representative must complete and submit IRS Form 2848.
-This process enables designated individuals to manage tax matters efficiently.
+This process enables designated individuals to manage tax matters efficiently with the help of an online notary.

 Completing Form 2848

 Form 2848 requires specific information.
 Taxpayers must provide name, address, and taxpayer identification number.
 Specific tax matters and years covered should be clearly outlined.
-The chosen representative’s details, including name, address, and role (e.g., attorney, CPA), are essential.
+The chosen representative’s details are essential, including name, address, and role (e.g., attorney, CPA).
 Both the taxpayer and the representative must sign and date the form.
 Proper completion ensures that authority is correctly granted and understood by the IRS.

 Submitting the IRS POA